UNDER CONSTRUCTION

 Then she turned her head, felt his gaze upon her, and met it.

 The recognition was immediate.
 Elizabeth's lips curved – not into a smile precisely, but into something that acknowledged him without invitation.
-Darcy inclined his head, formal, restrained, and looked away at once, annoyed to find that the image remained with him still.
+Darcy inclined his head, formal and restrained, and looked away at once – annoyed to find that the impression remained.

 Mrs. Bennet advanced with effusive delight.